bretttolbert/moongas-py-mediaserver/README.md

 - Doesn't work with some `.m4a` files
     - Error: html5 audio element can't decode
-- Requires that your music library (or libraries) be scanned with [mediascan](https://github.com/bretttolbert/mediascan)
+- Requires that your music library be scanned with [moongas-go-mediascan](https://github.com/bretttolbert/moongas-go-mediascan)
-    - `mediascan` scans your music library (or libraries) and outputs the [mediascan.db](https://github.com/bretttolbert/mediascan/blob/main/out/mediascan.db) file
+    - `moongas-go-mediascan/cmd/scantodb` scans your music library and outputs a `mediascan.db` file
     - This must be repeated to update the music library (e.g. add new files)
-    - Alternatively you can use my [mediascan.db](https://github.com/bretttolbert/mediascan/blob/main/out/mediascan.db) file, in _YouTube-only_ mode (album cover artwork not included)
     - Album art may be extracted (and converted to .webp) using the mediascan copy covers script
     - I cannot share my music files, of course, as they are copyrighted, but I can share my mediascan database with over 20,000+ tracks, allowing you to browse my extensive and painstakingly organized music library (with accurate tags, genre and year) and _play_ any track by opening a YouTube search for it.
-- Requires that music files be organized in the way that `mediascan` expects i.e. artist folders containing album folders with `cover.jpg` files
+- Requires that music library be organized with the directory and file structure that Moongas expects
-    - You can verify this by testing your music library with [mediatest](https://github.com/bretttolbert/mediatest)
+    - For example:
+        - Artist folders containing album folders with `cover.jpg` (or `cover.webp`) files
-- Requires that music filenames do not contain prohibited characters such as `+`
+        - Music filenames do not contain prohibited characters such as `+`
-    - You can verify this by testing your music library with [mediatest](https://github.com/bretttolbert/mediatest)
+    - You can enforce these requirements by testing your music library with [moongas-py-mediatest](https://github.com/bretttolbert/moongas-py-mediatest)

 ## Coming soon